 The Second District said that was insufficient to establish the defendant’s malpractice liability.
 The expert “did not and could not provide testimony as to what an accurate and adequate disclosure” to the plaintiff would have been.
 And since the plaintiff presented no additional expert testimony, the jury was left to speculate as to “some unidentified inadequacy” on the defendant’s part.

-Need Help from a Florida Medical Malpractice Lawyer?
+Need Help from a Florida Medical Negligence Lawyer?